22 S. Greene Street, N13W46

 Upon graduation, she was awarded both the Department of Pediatrics’ Edmund J. Bradley Teaching and Clinician’s Clinician awards.
 She currently serves as an Assistant Professor with dual appointments in the departments of Internal Medicine and Pediatrics.
 Her primary duties involve attending on the General inpatient Pediatrics team and the Medicine teaching services in addition to supervising residents in their primary care clinics at the Faculty Practice Office and University Health Center.

 Dr. Luneburg is actively involved in medical education and mentoring, serving as core faculty and mentor for the Med-Peds, Internal Medicine, and Pediatric residency programs and a formal mentor to medical students in the Women in Medicine interest group.
-Her research and quality improvement involvement includes piloting a patient-centered rounds model for our hospitalist teaching services, wellness amongst our hospitalist group, and collaboration with the Improving Pediatric Sepsis Outcomes (IPSO) campaign on behalf of the University of Maryland Children's Hospital.
-Dr. Luneburg also recently became a co-director of the Internship Prep Camp for fourth year medical students and advisor to the Humanism Symposium, an elective course for first and second year medical students.
-She also proudly serves as a member of the UMMC Ethics Advisory Committee and has special interest in medical ethics, humanism, narrative medicine, and the patient experience.
-She lives in Ellicott City, Maryland, with her husband and two children, both born during her medical training.
+She is also course director for the Humanism Symposium, a preclinical elective focusing on the tennets of humanism in medical care, a co-leader of the Internship Prep Camp, a fourth year selective course geared to preparing our students for intern year, and runs several conferences for the Medicine sub-internship.
+Her quality improvement involvement includes collaboration with the Improving Pediatric Sepsis Outcomes (IPSO) campaign on behalf of the University of Maryland Children's Hospital.
+Dr. Luneburg also proudly serves as a member of the UMMC Ethics Advisory Committee and has special interest in medical ethics, humanism, narrative medicine, and the patient experience.
+She lives in Ellicott City, Maryland, with her husband and three children.